stephenhuh/shellconfig/README.md

 ## My Selected Tools
 #### Texteditor: VIM
-oh-my-zsh - apple theme
+* oh-my-zsh - apple theme
-iTerm2
+* iTerm2
-TMUX
+* TMUX
-koala for sass
+* koala for sass

 ## Need Moar Plugins
 See vim-plug repo.

-### NOTES:
+### On Colors:
-Made for Badwolf colorscheme
+* Made for Badwolf colorscheme -- colorschemes really don't matter in the end - but get em all lol
-can use flazz/vim-colorschemes to alter colorschemes For GNOME shells get rid of powerline, use airline, then alias as allowed in installscript
+* can use flazz/vim-colorschemes to alter colorschemes and download em all at once.
+* For GNOME shells get rid of powerline, use airline, then alias as shown in `install.sh`

 VIM HOTKEYS TO REMEMBER
 ---